 So, again, this year it's a more peaceful Nobel pick.
 But, of course, that really wouldn't mean anything to someone who has yet to read a single Glück piece.
-Therefore, we here in diskurso, as an arts magazine that constantly claims to be more interested in artists' works than in artists' names, would now want to quickly salute the Academy's current selection by endorsing at least a single Glück poem here instead of another abstract rave about the poet.
+Therefore, we here in diskurso, as an arts magazine that constantly claims to be more interested in artists' works than in artists' provenance-hyped names, would now want to quickly salute the Academy's current selection by endorsing at least a single Glück poem here instead of another abstract rave about the poet.
 This piece is embedded above, titled "Aboriginal Landscape," and it's a poem on death, in case you want to know before reading.
-It's quite an apt read for these recent years that saw the rise of death-denying nationalist gods.
+It's quite an apt read for these recent years that saw the rise of Covid-19 deaths-denying nationalist gods.